Monday, April 01, 2013

 ABOUT THE BOOK

-If you would like to read the first chapter of Scorned Justice, go HERE.
+If you would like to read the first chapter of Pharaoh's Daughter, go HERE.

 This week, the